Stuck in a loop of indecision. Mestia. Ride the bike or take a marshrutka (minibus)?

 Is 1:00 pm and finally we reach the square where, however, there is not even a marshrutka, only cars asking lots of money.
 The tourist office girl tells us that the bus for Khaishi only departs in the morning.
 It seems strange because we have seen a lot while getting to Mestia.
 Meanwhile, it begins to rain.

-Only halfway he smiles and we see that he has a a full golden teeth!
+Only halfway he smiles and we see that he has full golden teeth!
 All of them!
 That is a really expensive mouth, we guess.